morganstanley/testplan/doc/en/multitest.rst

 See also the :ref:`a downloadable example <example_multitest_logging>`.

 :py:class:`LogCaptureMixin <testplan.testing.multitest.logging.LogCaptureMixin>` when inherited provide a ``self.logger`` which will log to the normal testplan log.
-Furthermore the mixin provide a context manager :py:meth:`capture_log(result) <testplan.testing.multitest.logging.LogCaptureMixin.capture_log>` which can be used to automatically capture logs happening in teh context and attaching it to the result.
+Furthermore the mixin provide a context manager :py:meth:`capture_log(result) <testplan.testing.multitest.logging.LogCaptureMixin.capture_log>` which can be used to automatically capture logs happening in the context and attaching it to the result.

 .. code-block:: python